What is a technical writer and how can you become one?

 How to improve your technical writing skills

 Reading teaches you how to write.
-Reading other technical writing in similar or related fields will help you improve your skills.
+Reading other technical material in similar or related fields will help you improve your skills.
 Examine other writers' writing styles to see how they organize and convey information.
 Find prominent writers in your field and see what you can learn from the common patterns you find across their writing.

 Create systems and processes